stsievert/swix/README.md

 * machine learning algorithms (SVM, kNN, SVD/PCA, more to come)
 * FFT/IFFT

 When I was crafting this library, I primarily depended on [NumPy][numpy].

-The syntax and operators are relatively similar, so if you're in doubt on how to use a function, just look at NumPy's docs or [swix's docs][swix-doc]
+## Documentation
+Details on how to install and individual functions can be found in [swix's documentation][swix-doc]

 ## Third Party Frameworks/Libraries
 * [Accelerate][accel]